gsjohn144/Compiler_Project/README.md

 | OPR | Operation - Less than or Equal | 0 | 13 | Tests if one value is no greater than the other |
 | OPR | Operation - Write | 0 | 14 | Writes stack[top] to the out |
 | OPR | Operation - Write Line | 0 | 15 | Writes a new line character to the out |

+Note: the DEC and CPY commands were not included in the original instruction set and were added to facilitate extended functionality.